fjelltopp/adx_develop/README.md

 ```
 Instead of `localhost` you might want to bind to an IP accessible both from your host and from ADR containers.

-In Ubunut you can use the IP of docker deamon, e.g. `172.17.0.1`.
+In Ubunutu you can use the IP of docker daemon, e.g. `172.17.0.1`.
 Update your `docker-compose.yml` accordingly.

 ## Running CKAN tests locally